Travel Guide for Friuli Venezia Giulia: Italy’s Secret Treasure

 Strategically located at the crossroads of central Europe, Friuli stretches over Italy’s north-eastern border, from the lagoons and sandy beaches of the Adriatic coast to the grand maritime port of Trieste, along the frontier with Slovenia, then up into Alpine scenery and the border with Austria.
 It is so easy to fall under the charm of the unspoilt landscape and the warm welcome that many travelers find themselves returning to.

 This region lends itself very well if you wish to visit more than one country in your vacation.
-You can combine Friuli with visiting Austria, Slovenia or even Istria in Croatia (see our 7 day cultural vacation tour with the possible extensions).
+You can combine Friuli with visiting Austria, Slovenia or even Istria in Croatia (see our 7 day cultural vacation).
 And it is close to Venice the beautiful capital of the neighbor region Veneto.
 You can combine your stay in Friuli, the region that offers it all, to a city strip to Venice.

 The provinces of the region are: Trieste (regional capital), Gorizia, Pordenone and Udine.
 The four cities marked by red stars are the provincial capitals: Pordenone, Udine, Gorizia, and Trieste.
 The region’s capital is Trieste.